DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/paging.md

 Use the `PagingState`, `IntegratedPaging` (or `CustomPaging`), and `PagingPanel` plugins to set up a Grid with paging.

 Specify the active page index in the `PagingState` plugin's `currentPage` property and subscribe to the `update:currentPage` event.
-Use the `.sync` modifier to setup two-way binding for a property.
+Use the `.sync` modifier for two-way binding.

 In the following example, the page size is specified using the `PagingState` plugin's `pageSize` property.
 However, the `update:pageSize` event handler is not specified because the page size is not supposed to be changed internally as the Page Size Selector is not available.